-- c) The Secretaries of the Department of Agrarian Reform (DAR), the Department of Trade and Industry (DTI), the Department of Public Works and Highways (DPWH), the Department of Transportation and Communications (DOTC), the Department of Tourism (DOT), the Department of Interior and Local Government (DILG), the Department of Justice (DOJ), the Department of Science and Technology (DOST), the Department of Finance (DOF) and the Department of Energy (DOE); - d) A representative each from four (4) basic sectors directly involved in land use, namely: urban poor, peasants, fisherfolk, and indigenous peoples who shall be appointed by the President of the Philippines based on the nomination and recommendation of the respective sectoral councils of the National Anti-Poverty Commission (NAPC).
-At least two (2) sectoral representatives shall be women; - e) Two (2) representatives from private subdivision, and housing developers; and - f) A representative from the indigenous peoples through the National Commission on Indigenous Peoples (NCIP.) - A consultative body shall likewise be convened by the LUPC at least once a year or as often as may be necessary.
-It shall be composed of representatives from the
+- d) A representative each from the Leagues of Provinces, Cities and Municipalities; - e) A representative each from four (4) basic sectors directly involved in land use, namely: urban poor, farmer-peasants, fisherfolk, and indigenous peoples who shall be appointed by the President of the Philippines based on the nomination and recommendation of the respective sectoral councils of the National Anti-Poverty Commission (NAPC).
+At least two (2) sectoral representatives shall be women; - f) Two (2) representatives from private subdivisions, and housing developers; and - g) Two (2) representatives from the accredited association of professionals dealing on land use such as but not limited to urban and regional planners, environmental planners, architects, geologists and geodetic engineers;

-Leagues of Municipalities, Cities, and Provinces, other government agencies not represented in the LUPC, and from non-government sectors such as the private sector, non-government organizations (NGOs) and people's organizations (POs), and the academic community.
+A consultative body shall likewise be convened by the NLUC at least once a year or as often as may be necessary.
+It shall be composed of representatives from the Leagues of Municipalities, Cities, and Provinces, other government agencies not represented in the NLUC, and from non-government sectors such as the private sector, non-government organizations (NGOs) and people's organizations (POs), and the academic community.